Hamdan v. Rumsfeld: Kennedy

-Scalia's dissent
+Dissents

+Scalia

-Justice Scalia wrote a dissenting opinion that focuses primarily on issues of jurisdiction, and was joined by Justices Thomas and Alito.
+Justice Antonin Scalia wrote a dissenting opinion that was joined by Justices Clarence Thomas and Samuel Alito.

-Scalia calls the Court's conclusion to hear the case "patently erroneous".
-His first argument relies on the part of the Detainee Treatment Act (DTA) (effective December 30, 2005) that states "[N]o court, justice, or judge shall have jurisdiction to hear or consider an application for a writ of habeas corpus filed by or on behalf of an alien detained by the Department of Defense at Guantanamo Bay, Cuba." §1005(e)(1), 119 Stat.
-2742.
-Scalia's opinion is that this clause suffices to deny the Supreme Court jurisdiction over the case, calling the majority's reading of the effectiveness provisions of §1005(h), a "mess".
-He cites Bruner v.
+Scalia called the Court's conclusion to hear the case "patently erroneous".
+He first relied on the part of the DTA (effective December 30, 2005) that states that "[N]o court, justice, or judge shall have jurisdiction to hear or consider an application for a writ of habeas corpus filed by or on behalf of an alien detained by the Department of Defense at Guantanamo Bay, Cuba."
+Scalia argued that this clause sufficed to deny the Supreme Court jurisdiction over the case, calling the majority's reading of the effectiveness provisions a "mess".
+He cited the 1952 Supreme Court case Bruner v.
 United States and other cases granting "immediate effect in pending cases, absent an explicit statutory reservation".
-He wrote that in interpreting the language in the DTA, the majority ignored Supreme Court precedents which established that a statute excluding jurisdiction applies to pending cases unless it has clear language saying it does not.
-Scalia claimed that the majority had made this interpretation "for the flimsiest of reasons".
-He was referring to the majority's use of Senate floor debate records to bolster their interpretation, writing that it "makes no difference" that the language in support of his position was inserted into the Congressional Record after the law was voted upon.
-He also accuses the majority of ignoring the President's signing statement.
+He wrote that in interpreting the language in the DTA, the majority ignored Supreme Court precedent which established that a statute excluding jurisdiction applies to pending cases unless it has clear language saying it does not.
+He claimed that the majority had made this interpretation "for the flimsiest of reasons", referring to the majority's use of Senate floor debate records to bolster their interpretation.
+He stated that it "makes no difference" that the language in support of his position was inserted into the Congressional Record after the law was voted upon.
+He also accused the majority of ignoring the president's signing statement.

-Furthermore, he anticipates that expanding the jurisdictions able to hear writs of habeas corpus from Guantanamo Bay would create excessive load on the court system.

-In addition, Scalia states that the original military tribunal was not shown to be inadequate.
-Regarding the application of the Suspension Clause of the Constitution, Scalia points to Johnson v.
+Scalia claimed that expanding the jurisdictions able to hear writs of habeas corpus from Guantanamo Bay would create excessive load on the court system.
+In addition, he stated that the original military tribunal was not shown to be inadequate.
+Regarding the application of the Suspension Clause of the Constitution, Scalia pointed to Johnson v.
 Eisentrager.